mickelindahl/docker_nginx/README.md

 Run `sudo certbot certonly --standalone -d {domaim/subdomain}` or just `sudo certbot certonly` and follow instructions.

-It will state were certs ends up (/etc/letsencrypt/archive/).
+Change owner of /etc/letsencrypt/archive to user that will run apps `sudo chown -R {group}:{user} /etc/letsencrypt/archive`

+Change back to app user

 Copy cert to certs directory using `copy_cert.sh` script
 For example, a container with VIRTUAL_HOST=foo.bar.com should have a foo.bar.com.crt and foo.bar.com.key file in the certs directory (see https://github.com/jwilder/nginx-proxy)